innolitics/rdm/rdm/init_files/documents/software_plan.md

     As described in the [Risk Management Plan](#risk-management-plan), perform an initial risk analysis taking into account the initial architectural design and software requirements [[62304:5.2.4]].

-    The resulting risk analysis must include identifiable hazards and hazardous situations so that engineers so that the software engineers can perform the other risk analysis activities.
+    The resulting risk analysis must include identifiable hazards and hazardous situations so that software engineers can perform their risk analysis activities.

 2. **Share with Team**

     Once complete, link to the risk analysis in the software plan.
-Also share the analysis with the software team.
+Also, share the analysis with the software team.

 **Outputs:** Risk analysis draft, including hazards and hazardous situations